WA-Department-of-Agriculture/soils/pkgdown/index.md

 RStudio](https://posit.co/download/rstudio-desktop/) for support of all Quarto features.

-To render Microsoft Word (MS Word) documents, Microsoft Word must be installed and activated.
+To render Microsoft Word (MS Word) documents, you must have MS Word installed and activated.

 **If you’re new to Quarto and Markdown formatting syntax, first take a